North Carolina's 57th House district

 North Carolina's 57th House district is one of 120 districts in the North Carolina House of Representatives.
-It has been represented by Democratic Ashton Clemmons since 2019.
+It is currently represented by Democrat Tracy Clark, who was appointed by the Guilford County Democratic Party following Ashton Clemmons's resignation on August 5, 2024.

 Geography

 Since 2003, the district has included part of Guilford County.
 The district overlaps with the 26th and 28th Senate districts.